pedrosacramento/bezalel/README.md

 An array of rotary structures is actuated by a small amount of actuators: one actuator for each row and one for each column.
 Each actuator can change its state to 0 or 1, which means that they will either pull or push a sliding structure.
 The rotary structures promote the vertical translation of pins.
 Rotating clockwise or counterclockwise can cause pins to move up and down.
-The design of the mechanism allows sliding structures (red and blue in the animation) to simultaneously actuate pins that are not rotating to the same direction.
+The design of the sliding structures (red and blue in the animation) to simultaneously allow them to simultaneously actuate pins that are rotating to opposite direction if necessary.
 The strategy allow some pins to move up while other pins move down and other remain with the same resulting height because they rotate back and forth.
-Notice that the pins A2 and B1 are the only pins that perform a full rotation in the animation.
+The animation illustrates a sequence of steps in which only the pins A2 and B1 change their height.
 You can learn more about the mechanism by watching [this youtube video](https://www.youtube.com/watch?v=fyhcJz_-Ox4).

 ![animation](https://github.com/pedrosacramento/bezalel/assets/4267545/dae95074-8e82-44ec-aaa2-dcfd4ef71c3e)